thunder-project/thunder/python/doc/style_guide.rst

 All new features should include appropriate unit tests.
 When adding a new feature, a good place to start is to find a piece of functionality similar to the one you are adding, find the existing test, and use it as as a starting point.

 See [link] for information on how to run the tests.
-All tests will be automatically run on any pull request, but you can save time by running tests locally and resolving any issues.
+All tests will be automatically run on any pull request, but you can save time by running tests locally and resolving any issues before submitting.

 Design principles
 ~~~~~~~~~~~~~~~~~